PySimpleGUI/PySimpleGUI/docs/Pythonic GUIs.md

 ### Programming For Events

 Some programming languages, like C#, utilize events and callbacks heavily.
 Some designs also utilize callbacks.
-The top 3 GUI packages all handle events by calling a user's callback function.
+The top three GUI packages all handle events by calling a user's callback function.

 When a button is pressed in tkinter, for example, the function specified when the user created the button is called.
-All of the top 3 GUIs work this way, calling a user's function when an event happens.
+All of the top three GUIs work this way, calling a user's function when an event happens.

 Callbacks are normal for some languages, but Python isn't one of them when it comes to the way the standard library is concerned.